The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

 We aren’t talking about maternity jeans either; these are regular jeans where the fly stays open to show off the growing belly.

-The client arrived in cozy clothing, hair and makeup done, and a bag full of clothing in hand.
+The client arrived with hair and makeup done, and a bag full of clothing in hand.
 She also brought a change of dry clothes, because we planned on doing a milk bath.
+Squeeee!!

-Regular pair of denim jeans, not maternity jeans
+• Regular pair of denim jeans, not maternity

-Timing was on my side; everything was set up before she arrived.
+Timing played a huge part; everything was set up before she arrived.
 She changed into outfit number one, and we got started.
 I provided her with a rundown of the session and informed her ahead of time how long it would take— about 3 hours.
+Gasp!
+I know.

-To begin with, we started with simple poses, such as standing.
+To begin, we started with simple poses, such as standing.
 Then, rotated poses and positions from there.

-I begin with easy posing because it helps the model get comfortable with you and being in front of the camera.
-Some people love being in front of the camera, while others are more hesitant.
+I began with simple posing because it helped the model get comfortable with me and being in front of the camera.
+Some people love being in front of the camera, while others are more hesitant and shy.

 Start with simple posing.